geopm/geopm/integration/experiment/ffnet/README.md

                      is specified but gpu-fmap-path is not (or its path is invalid), an error will be thrown.

+## Other Experiment Script(s)

+#### `neural_net_sweep.py`

+  Runs a frequency sweep and gathers the report and trace signals required to generate the region characterization neural net.
+The signals gathered will include GPU signals if GPUs are detected on the system.
+Otherwise, only CPU signals will be gathered at the package scope.
+See the `gpu_frequency_sweep` experiment for extra details.

 ## Scripts to Produce Neural Nets and Frequency Recommendation Maps